microsoft/TaskTracker/README.md

 ### Download Data

-1. Add the user-delegrated SAS token you were provided after requesting access as a local environment variable called `SAS_TOKEN`.
+1. Add the user-delegated SAS token you were provided after requesting access as a local environment variable called `SAS_TOKEN`.
 1. Update the activation path to specify the model and data partition you want to download.
 This can be one of the following values.

 **Models**